 APPLICATION DEADLINE: /univ/admiss/deadlines.php

-The deadline for submitting your documents to our department is the same as the deadline for the university's online application.
+The deadline for submitting your documents to the department for fall 2018 is May 31 2018.

 Applicants to the M.A. program in philosophy must meet both the university requirements for graduate admissions and additional requirements specific to the philosophy department.
 Find information regarding university admission requirements and procedures here: